 Ingredients

-- Heat some olive oil in a pan to medium heat and add chopped onion.
-Stir fry for a couple of minutes and then add minced garlic and chopped red bell pepper.
-Cook for 4-5 minutes.
+- Heat some oil in a pan and add chopped onion.
+Stir fry for a couple of minutes and then add minced garlic and chopped red pepper.
+Cook for 4-5 minutes.1 yellow onion, 3 garlic cloves, 1 red pepper

-- Add the smoked sweet paprika and cumin and cook for one more minute or until fragrant.
+- Add the smoked sweet paprika and cumin and cook for one more minute or until fragrant.1 teaspoon sweet smoked paprika, 1 ½ teaspoon cumin

 - Add the tinned chopped tomatoes and a pinch of salt.
 Leave simmering until the red peppers are cooked and the tomato sauce has reduced and is a richer and thicker sauce.
-At this point, you can add a little bit of brown sugar or another sweetener if the sauce is still acidic.
+At this point, you can add a little bit of sugar or another sweetener if the sauce is still acidic.14 oz canned chopped tomatoes

-- Add the fresh spinach to the tomato sauce and cook for a further 2-3 minutes.
+- Add the fresh spinach (washed and chopped) and cook for a further 2-3 minutes.1 cup spinach

-- Time to make those vegan eggs.
-Break the silken tofu block into chunks.
+- Break the silken tofu block into chunks.
 Depending on your taste, you can leave bigger or smaller chunks.
-Take 2 tablespoons and mix with some turmeric powder to create the "egg yolk".
-You can add some Kala Namak (black salt) to add some "eggy" taste to your Silken Tofu.
+Take 2 tablespoons and mix with some turmeric powder to create the "egg yolk".5 oz silken tofu, ¼ teaspoon turmeric

 - Place the Silken tofu on the tomato base.
 We like making 3-4 silken tofu eggs.
 Then add some of the turmeric tofu on top creating a yolk-like shape.
 Put the lid on the pan or skillet, and leave cooking for about 3-4 minutes to heat up the silken tofu.